ds-modules/modules-textbook/build.md

 This section details instructions on how to add a featured module.

-1. Clone the module repo and locally.
+1. Clone the module repo locally.
 2. Copy the files from the module repo into the `content` directory of this repo. _Make a new folder for this module._ The folder name should be the name of the class.
 For example, if I were adding the ECON 101B module, I would add the files as below.

 ```